-Lastly, policy coherence depends on clear science and knowledge that provides a shared evidence base for coherent decisions.
+Science-policy-society interfaces are the social processes that describe the role of knowledge production, transfer, and use in decision-making processes.
+The interfaces can be studied in specific SPS systems, referring to the actors involved as well as their roles within the different phases of the policy cycle.
+Effective SPSI can enable and support policy coherence.
+Policy coherence depends on clear science and knowledge that provides a shared evidence base for coherent decisions.
 This evidence base should integrate and consider science and knowledge from across different policy areas.